cyring/CoreFreq/README.md

 ```
 ./corefreqd
 ```
- 5- Start the client, as user.
+ 5- Start the client, as a user.
 ```
 ./corefreq-cli
 ```